CSC207-UofT/course-project-group-044/design-document.md

 ### - Template Pattern

 The template method design pattern was used in the Event abstract class and Shift and Meeting subclasses.
 The `isSameWeek()` template method is used to determine whether an event occurs during the same week as a given date/time for a Shift or Meeting object.
 This design pattern was used because the method for determining event time was identical for both types of Events.
 As a result, the duplicated code was moved to an abstract class, while the remaining implementations were moved into subclasses.

-### - Factory Pattern

-This design pattern is used in the repository Data Acess Object interface.
-We provide varied repository classes for loading various entities (e.g. `EmployeeRepository` to access an Employee object into database, `EventRepository` to write an event object into database).

-As a consequence, if we do not implement the Factory Design Pattern, we must decide which repository class to instantiate every time we want to write an entity into the database.
-This leads to high-coupling issues.

-In this case, Factory Design Pattern is essential to solve the problem.
-This pattern takes the entity to be stored in the database and determines which repository class should be instantiated.
-In this manner, we grouped all of the repository classes into a single folder.
-Other classes are not required to decide which repository class to instantiate.
-Furthermore, if we want to add more entities in the future, it is easily extensible.

 # Packaging strategies